SLU Celebrates New Grads at Commencement

 Founded in 1818, Saint Louis University is one of the nation’s oldest and most prestigious Catholic institutions.
 Rooted in Jesuit values and its pioneering history as the first university west of the Mississippi River, SLU offers nearly 13,000 students a rigorous, transformative education of the whole person.
 At the core of the University’s diverse community of scholars is SLU’s service-focused mission, which challenges and prepares students to make the world a better, more just place.

-Story and photos by Amelia Flood, University Marketing and Communications
+Story by Amelia Flood, University Marketing and Communications.
+Photos by Stephanie Mueller and Steve Long, University Marketing and Communications